jrr-microbio/metag_virus_training/viral_tutorial.md

 To confidently identify contigs of viral nature we will use information provided by VirSorter2, CheckV, and DRAM-v through a series of steps.

-We follow the protocol developed by the Sullivan Lab et al. found here (https://www.protocols.io/view/viral-sequence-identification-sop-with-virsorter2-5qpvoyqebg4o/v3?step=5).
+We follow the protocol developed by the Sullivan Lab et al. found [here](https://www.protocols.io/view/viral-sequence-identification-sop-with-virsorter2-5qpvoyqebg4o/v3?step=5).
 Following this SOP, you will first run VirSorter2, followed by CheckV and VirSorter again before finally running DRAM-v.
 Briefly, VirSorter2 will first identify contigs of possible viral origins and CheckV will then identify and trim the sequences for possible host contamination.
 We then run VirSorter2 again on the curated sequences to generate an ‘affi-contigs.tab’ file that will feed into DRAM-v and is important for AMG identification.
 This protocol is designed to check all recovered viral genomes as thoroughly as possible so that you can be sure these are not contaminated with host (bacterial & archaeal) DNA and have enough evidence that the contigs are viral in origin.
 Therefore, it’s important to also follow the manual curation steps at the end of the SOP which are guided by the results of DRAM-v.

 ```
 Overview of Sullivan Lab SOP: